-The National Mall in Washington, DC is another beautiful space for July 4th fireworks.
+The National Mall in Washington, DC, is another beautiful space for the July 4th fireworks.

-I'll admit, in 18 years of living in northern Virginia, I never made a day of picnicking on the National Mall to watch them.
+In 18 years of living in northern Virginia, I'll admit that I never made a day of picnicking on the National Mall to watch them.
 It's packed and often hot and humid.

 However, I did watch one year from the US Marine Corps War Memorial on the Virginia side of the Potomac River.

 Of course, there's more to our nation's capital than epic fireworks displays.
 Washington, DC is full of historical monuments, beautiful parks, and incredible museums (the Smithsonian museums line the Mall).